When Audio Separation Hurts Zero-Shot ASR: Evaluating SAM-Audio with Whisper on Bengali and English Speech: Results and Discussions

-Table~\ref{tab:bengali_raw} summarizes results on the raw Bengali test set.
-Recognition generally improves with scale, where \textit{large} and \textit{large-v3} achieve the best WER/CER, consistent with stronger multilingual priors and higher model capacity.
+Table~\ref{tab:bengali_raw} summarizes the results on the raw Bengali test set.
+Among the evaluated Whisper variants, \textit{large-v3} achieves the lowest WER and CER.
+However, performance does not improve monotonically with model size, as the remaining variants show substantial variation in recognition error.

-After SAM-Audio preprocessing (Table~\ref{tab:bengali_sam}), performance degrades for \emph{all} Whisper variants.
+Post-SAM-Audio preprocessing (Table~\ref{tab:bengali_sam}) leads to a drop in performance for \emph{all} Whisper variants.
 For example, \textit{large-v3} worsens from 0.6583 to 0.7735 WER and from 0.2413 to 0.3474 CER.
-The same pattern holds across smaller models, indicating a systematic effect rather than a single-model failure.
+The same trend is observed for smaller models, suggesting it is a systematic effect and not just a failure of one model.

-To verify whether degradation is driven by a small subset of difficult clips, we plot the running average WER after sorting utterances by baseline (raw) WER.
-As shown in Figure~\ref{fig:bengali_running}, the denoised trajectory stays above the raw baseline for most utterances, suggesting a broad distribution shift rather than isolated outliers.
+To check if degradation is due to a small set of hard clips, we plot the running average WER after sorting the utterances by their baseline (raw) WER.
+As seen in Figure~\ref{fig:bengali_running}, the denoised trajectory is generally above the raw baseline for the majority of utterances, indicating a shift in distribution, and not individual outliers.